 SUREbyts Usage Scenario 2: Class Bridge

 In this usage scenario, you, the lecturer, will identify a SUREbyt that is relevant for a topic that is being studied by your student group.
-At the end of one of your classesyou play the first part of the video (up to the trigger question) and ask the students to think about the answers that they can come up with.
-At the start of the next class, you ask the students to discuss their ideas/solutions before the start of class proper.
-You crowd-source the most appropriate answer (either by show of hands or technology enabled solution) and discuss with the class this option (and perhaps others if time allows).
-You then play the researcher solution to the class and compare and contrast the class crowd sourced answer and the researcher answer, identifying the pros and cons of the class crowd sourced answer in light of the researcher answer and the practicalities of research and link back the subject of the SUREbyt to the class at hand.
+At the end of one of your classes you play the first part of the video (up to the question) and ask the students to think about the answers that they can come up with.
+At the start of the next class, you ask the students to discuss their ideas/solutions.
+You ask for a show of hands about the solutions and discuss the most popular option with the class.
+You then play part 2 – the researcher’s solution – and compare and contrast with the class’s choice, identifying the pros and cons of each, linking back the subject of the SUREbyt to the class at hand.

 SUREbyts Usage Scenario 3: Year Bridge

 In this usage scenario, you work with your colleagues who are coordinating the final year projects or the Masters project for your programme or in your department.
 You ask your colleagues to request (or require) the final year or Masters students to develop SUREbyts to describe their project work (using this guide), and then you use these with your first and second year students, so that they become aware of the projects that are being undertaken in your school.
 You and your colleagues recommend to the students, where appropriate, that they submit their SUREbyts to the SURE Network (as described at the end of this guide).

 SUREbyts Usage Scenario 4: Subject Taster